 If you are under 18, you can only receive Court Supervision once.
 If you are 18 to 21, the rules change as you get older.
 Traffic School is mandatory for any traffic ticket for anyone under the age of 21.
 If you are over the age of 21, you can only receive Court Supervision for a traffic ticket 2 times over a 12 month period.

 If you receive a speeding ticket, you need to understand that the consequences of pleading guilty, or being found guilty, could be more serious than you ever imagined.
 You should always consult with an experienced attorney who understands the Illinois driving laws and can take the steps necessary to avoid a conviction and the possible consequences that a speeding ticket could involve.

 Speeding Ticket lawyer, James Dimeas, has been handling speeding tickets throughout Chicago, Cook County, DuPage County, Lake County, and Kane County for over 25 years.
 James Dimeas is a nationally-recognized, award-winning, speeding ticket lawyer.
 James Dimeas has been recognized as a “Best DUI Attorney.”
 Expertise has named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
 The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.
 James Dimeas is rated “Superb” by AVVO, the highest rating possible for any lawyer in the United States.

 If you have a speeding ticket, you can contact James Dimeas anytime for a free and confidential consultation.
 James Dimeas can always be reached at 847-807-7405.